Sneftel/gull/readme.md

 To visualize the keyboard as a whole, open frame/main.scad.
 This file should not be used to generate shapes for laser cutting.

 The OpenSCAD files dilate some parts to account for the laser cutter's kerf.
 If your cutter's control software includes this as a feature, you should either disable it in the control software, or disable the dilation by setting the KERF parameter in params.scad to 0.
+Otherwise, cut a 10mm square, measure the average of its side lengths and subtract that from 10, and set KERF to that value.
+If the kerf is above 0.6 or so, you may have trouble getting things to fit firmly.

 For easy assembly, it's useful for the square nuts to firmly friction-fit into the T-slots.
 This requires a fairly tight tolerance.
 The "tnuttester.scad" file can be used to empirically determine the right parameters for this, given a particular laser cutter and material.
 See the comments in that file for how to use it.